What is voiding dysfunction?

-- Behavioral problems or poor habits (eg, infrequent voiding, poor toileting habits, having too much fun or being too busy to break to go to the bathroom, being fearful of urinating due to a past painful urinary tract infection, attention deficit disorder, psychological or emotional stressors)
+- Behavioral problems or poor habits (infrequent urination, poor toileting habits, having too much fun or being too busy to break to go to the bathroom, being afraid of urinating due to a past painful urinary tract infection, attention deficit disorder, psychological or emotional stress)

-- Acquired problems in the physical anatomy of the urinary tract (such as those caused by tumors or trauma)
+- Acquired problems of the urinary tract (such as those caused by tumors or trauma)

-- Central nervous system diseases and conditions that affect the urinary tract (e.g., cerebral palsy, epilepsy, multiple sclerosis, other abnormalities of the brain or spinal cord that affects the nerves that control bladder or urinary sphincter function)
+- Central nervous system diseases and conditions that affect the urinary tract (such as cerebral palsy, epilepsy, multiple sclerosis, other abnormalities of the brain or spinal cord that affects the nerves that control bladder or urinary sphincter function)

-- Endocrine or kidney diseases that affect the urinary tract (e.g., diabetes, chronic kidney disease)
+- Endocrine or kidney diseases that affect the urinary tract (diabetes, chronic kidney disease)

-- Genetic diseases that affect the urinary tract (e.g., Ochoa syndrome, Williams syndrome)
+- Genetic diseases that affect the urinary tract (Ochoa syndrome, Williams syndrome)

-- Infections or irritations that affect the urinary tract (e.g., urinary tract infections, urethritis, pinworms, foreign body)
+- Infections or irritations that affect the urinary tract (such as urinary tract infections, urethritis, pinworms, foreign body)

-- Other causes can include stress incontinence (the involuntary loss of urine during activities such a coughing, or sneezing), giggle incontinence (see next page for definition), and delayed nighttime bladder control.
+Other causes can include stress incontinence (the involuntary loss of urine during actions such as coughing or sneezing), giggle incontinence (see next page for definition), and delayed nighttime bladder control.

 What are the symptoms of voiding dysfunction?